 The Pebble Trust sometimes develops its own projects where we identify key opportunities for progress which we believe we can assist with, and that are not being addressed.

-We look at a more balanced approach that values energy efficiency equally with the health of occupants and the long-term durability of buildings, and that considers the reality of buildings as built, rather than the theoretical models which tend to inform policy and practice.
-We look at how we can better engage with people, and learn from established conservation practice to help with the practicalities of working with older buildings.
+We looked at a more balanced approach that values energy efficiency equally with the health of occupants and the long-term durability of buildings, and that considers the reality of buildings as built, rather than the theoretical models which tend to inform policy and practice.
+We looked at how we can better engage with people, and learn from established conservation practice to help with the practicalities of working with older buildings.

 The new guide was launched at the Engine Shed, Stirling in October 2018 and at Eden Court in Inverness, in November 2018.